WWitman/swagger-node-slack/README-blog2.md

 ### What next?

 Another cool Slack integration is the "Slash Command".
+Slack "slash commands" let you execute a function by entering it directly in a Slack conversation.

-If you'd like to see an example project, jump over to the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack), where you'll find an extended version of this blog tutorial.
-The Slash command example builds a command that reverses whatever text you provide, and includes token validation and steps for deploying your `swagger` project to the Cloud.
+If you'd like to see a "Slash Command" example with `swagger`, jump over to the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack) project, where you'll find an extended version of this blog tutorial.
+The Slash command example builds a command that reverses whatever text you provide.
+It includes token validation and steps for deploying your `swagger` API to the Cloud.

 So, you can do something like this in Slack...